brianglass/anastasis/files/monday_matins5.md

 Of the Bodiless Powers.
 The same Irmos.

-Revealed, Chief Captains, as Leaders of the angelic host, you are adorned with gifts of many kinds; guard ChristÂ’s Church safely by your protection.
+Revealed, Chief Captains, as Leaders of the angelic host, you are adorned with gifts of many kinds; guard Christ’s Church safely by your protection.

 Godlike Archangels, as far-famed sentinels of God, crowned with the beauty of orthodoxy, now deliver the fullness of the faithful with the weapon of his good pleasure.